ippontech/blog-usa/posts/innovative-snowflake-features-data-formats-and-types.md

 | species | VARCHAR | 3     |

 ### FLATTEN to List Paths in Objects
-Similar to above, where we used FLATTEN with the RECURSIVE argument to list keys, we can use the same combination to retrieve all the keys and paths in an object:
+As above, where we used FLATTEN with the RECURSIVE argument to list the keys, we can use the same combination to retrieve all the keys and paths in an object:
 ```plsql
 SELECT
   t.<variant_column>,